Super Bowl 52 Halftime Show: Who Should Star In The 2018 Spectacular?

 How can you beat an epic halftime show by Lady Gaga?
 It may be hard, but as soon as Super Bowl 51 wraps up, it’s back to the drawing board to try and make 2018’s Super Bowl an unforgettable one!
 So, which star is worthy enough to take the stage next year in Minneapolis for SB 52?
 Will it be Drake, Taylor Swift, Adele… ? — Cast YOUR vote HERE!

 We know, Super Bowl 51 isn’t even over and we’re already thinking about next year… BUT, in just a few hours, the Patriots or the Falcons will have taken home the championship, and Lady Gaga, 30, will have already exited the stage, and we will be on to the next one!
-SO, who could possibly take the stage when Super Bowl 52 heads to Miami in 2018?!
+SO, who could possibly take the stage when Super Bowl 52 kicks off in 2018?!
 IT’S TIME TO VOTE!

 In just one year, Super Bowl LII will be underway at U.S. Bank Stadium in Minneapolis, Minnesota!
 And, while it’s a bit early to have any confirmation on who will headline the halftime show, we have to take a crack at it!
 Before you cast your vote, let’s have a chat about these eligible candidates that can potentially be offered the coveted gig.